-The grant supports four interactive research projects and three core services.
-The work focuses on critical questions and rapidly translating the answers into improved care for people with thyroid cancer.
-It will also develop new approaches for minimizing treatment side effects, and it will identify better biomarkers and treatment options for progressive metastatic disease.
-If successful, the research will improve thyroid cancer detection, treatment, management and monitoring.
+The grant supported four interactive research projects and three core services.
+The work focused on critical questions and rapidly translating the answers into improved care for people with thyroid cancer.
+It also developed new approaches for minimizing treatment side effects and identified better biomarkers and treatment options for progressive metastatic disease.
+If successful, the research aimed to improve thyroid cancer detection, treatment, management and monitoring.

 Aggressive forms of thyroid cancer, such as medullary cancer (MTC), lack no curative therapies or biomarkers that accurately predict death from disease or response to particular treatments.

 The Thyroid Cancer SPORE grant consisted of four interactive research projects:

 Project 1: Low-Penetrance Genes in the Predisposition to Papillary Thyroid Carcinoma (PTC)

 Project Leaders: Albert de la Chapelle, MD, PhD; Rebecca Nagy MS, CGC